sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/web/accessibility/how-to-audit.md

     - Would a user be able to sufficiently read all required content in the journey?
     - Would a user be able to correctly and predictably perform each important **action**?
       - Keep in mind that it is typically harder to select small buttons and icons using a touch device.
     - **Note:** You don't need to use a physical mobile device to test this.
-Most browsers support simulating a mobile viewport - just ensure it is set to **320px**.
+Most browsers support emulating a mobile viewport - just ensure it is set to **320px**.
       - [Chrome documentation](https://developer.chrome.com/docs/devtools/device-mode/#viewport)
       - [Firefox documentation](https://developer.mozilla.org/en-US/docs/Tools/Responsive_Design_Mode)
 4. Work through relevant sections from the [detailed checklist](detailed-checklist.md) and ensure that there are no issues.